samlown/restfulness/README.md

 ```

 You'll see in the code sample that we're only loading the Restfulness API during development.
 Our recommendation is to use Restfulness as close to Rack as possible and avoid any of the Rails overhead.
-To support request in production, you'll need to update your `/config.rb` so that it looks something like the following:
+To support requests in production, you'll need to update your `/config.rb` so that it looks something like the following:

 ```ruby
 # This file is used by Rack-based servers to start the application.